WordPress/gutenberg/packages/scripts/README.md

 This is how you execute the script with presented setup:

--   `npm run lint:style` - lints CSS and SCSS files in the entire project’s directories.
+-   `npm run lint:style` - lints CSS, PCSS, and SCSS files in the entire project’s directories.
 -   `npm run lint:css:src` - lints only CSS files in the project’s `src` subfolder’s directories.

 When you run commands similar to the `npm run lint:css:src` example above, be sure to include the quotation marks around file globs.
 This ensures that you can use the powers of [globby](https://github.com/sindresorhus/globby) (like the `**` globstar) regardless of your shell.
 See [more examples](https://github.com/stylelint/stylelint/blob/HEAD/docs/user-guide/cli.md#examples).